STAR-RG/practical_testing_book/README.md

 # The Practical Testing Book

 This is the repository of a book on testing developed by the community to the community.
-Please engage to improve it, and advertize it.
+Please engage to improve it, and advertise it.

 To build pages: ```$> ./build.sh```